Last updated: March 21, 2017

 Circle provides you with a secure and convenient way to establish an account for purposes of (i) depositing funds from a linked bank account debit card or credit card (if available), (ii) holding an account balance, (iii) sending and receiving fiat currency with other Circle users, and (iv) sending and receiving bitcoin; provided that any of these Services can be discontinued at any time in accordance with Section 14.

-Effective December 7, 2016, Circle will no longer offer the ability to: (i) buy bitcoin from Circle by completing a deposit into a bitcoin denominated Circle Account or (ii) sell bitcoin by withdrawing funds from a bitcoin denominated Circle Account.
+Effective December 7, 2016, Circle no longer offers the ability to: (i) buy bitcoin from Circle by completing a deposit into a bitcoin denominated Circle Account or (ii) sell bitcoin by withdrawing funds from a bitcoin denominated Circle Account.

 For more information on the discontinuation of these bitcoin exchange services, please refer to the Help Center.